Mission and Goals

 - To promote an improved understanding of the ways that meanings of illness and health are historically and culturally constructed, and to promote a recognition of the treatment implications of this constructedness.

-- To cultivate interpretive and narrative competence, and develop an appreciation for the crucial role such competence plays in health care delivery.
+- To cultivate interpretive and narrative competence and to develop an appreciation for the crucial role such competence plays in health care delivery.

 - To recognize the ways that aspirations of Medical Humanities resonate deeply with the aims enunciated in the Five Dimensions of Saint Louis University Education.

-- To familiarize students with and cultivate, as appropriate to an undergraduate curriculum, the Core Competencies of medical education as designated by the Association of American Medical Colleges.
+- To familiarize students with and cultivate the Core Competencies of medical education as designated by the Association of American Medical Colleges, as appropriate to an undergraduate curriculum.

-- To foster students' insights as to prospects of research clarified by the inquiries made in Medical Humanities.
+- To foster students' insights about prospects of research as clarified by the inquiries made in Medical Humanities.

-- To complete an internship in a medical setting.
+- To complete an optional internship in a medical setting.